 Table of Contents

-Sattler, Julia, ed.
+Sattler, Julia, editor.
 Urban Transformations in the U.S.A.
 Spaces, Communities, Representations.
-Bielefeld: Transcript, 2016.
-Print.
+Bielefeld, transcript, 2016.

 How did American cities change throughout the 20th and early 21st century?
 This timely publication integrates research from American Literary and Cultural Studies, Urban Studies and History.